cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 the Coordinator aggregates each share to produce a final signature.
 Before aggregating, the Coordinator MUST validate each signature share using DeserializeScalar.
 If validation fails, the Coordinator MUST abort the protocol as the resulting signature will be invalid.
-If all signature shares are valid, the Coordinator ggregates them to produce the final signature using the following procedure.
+If all signature shares are valid, the Coordinator aggregates them to produce the final signature using the following procedure.

 ~~~